SachithraPinnaduwa/StudentManagement/README.md

-# Full Stack Developer Internship Assignment
+# Full Stack Application for Student Management

 ## Project Overview

 This project is a full-stack web application for managing student information.
 It includes features for adding new students, viewing a table of existing students, and a user authentication system.
-The frontend is built with React, and the backend is built with Node.js and Express.
+The front end is built with React, and the back end is built with Node.js and Express.
 MongoDB is used as the database.

 ## Features